 Team of the PHYVIR cruise aboard of research vessel Anna Weber - van Bosse.

-Phytoplankton, microscopic ocean plants, produce around half of the Earth’s oxygen and play a key role in global carbon cycles.
+Phytoplankton, microscopic organisms in the ocean, produce around half of the Earth’s oxygen and play a key role in global carbon cycles.
 Yet their interactions with viruses, and the impact on ocean health and climate, remain largely unknown.
 The PHYVIR project aims to change this through a combination of lab research, ocean expeditions and advanced modelling.

 In this blog series, we follow the research at sea aboard the RV Anna Weber-van Bosse.
 From the preparations in the harbour to the first measurements in the Atlantic Ocean, we take you behind the scenes of the life and science on board.